Stage of company, not name of company

 If your project doesn’t work out, you can find another role far more easily than doing a job search in the market.

 Management is much better at this stage and the name benefits your brand.

 But things move slowly, tenured employees have an edge, and it’s hard for you to move the needle on the company.

-I can’t tell you which stage is best, as they are all different from each other.
-But that’s the point - they are different.
+I can’t tell you which stage is best, as they are all different.
+But that’s the point—they are different.
 You can see how unrealistic it would be to assume that your discipline remains static through these phases.

-If you appreciate and thrive with structure and peace-time, phases 2 & 4 are better choices.
-If you love war-time, unstructured, constantly changing environments, phases 1 & 3 are for you.
-If you want a high-performing, experienced manager, don’t look at phases 1 & 2.
-If you can’t stand convincing people inside the building of your ideas, stay away from phases 3 & 4.
-If you like to build stuff… all phases could be for you.
+If you appreciate and thrive with structure and in peace time, stages 2 and 4 are better choices.
+If you love war time, and unstructured, constantly changing environments, stages 1 and 3 are for you.
+If you want a high-performing, experienced manager, don’t look at stages 1 and 2.
+If you can’t stand convincing people inside the building of your ideas, stay away from phases 3 and 4.
+If you like to build stuff … all phases could be for you.